jareee/issuem-et/README.md

 # IssueM WordPress Plugin Estonian Translation
-http://zeen101.com IssueM plugin is for issues management in online magazines.
+http://zeen101.com <a href"https://zeen101.com/for-developers/issuem/">IssueM</a> plugin is for issues management in online magazines.

 This is proposed translation into estonian.